- Paving the way for women: historical background of the Dutch Golden Age

 Though we hear very little about Dutch Golden Age women painters, we hear even less of the engravers.
-Prints, compared to paintings and sculpture, tend to be a less respected medium because of their ability to be mass produced.
+Prints, compared to paintings and sculpture, tend to be a less respected medium because of their ability to be mass-produced.
 Engraving was very complicated, though.
-The artist had to engrave the image onto a metal plate backwards, as well as convey details, shadows, and sometimes text.
+The artist had to engrave the image onto a metal plate backward, as well as convey details, shadows, and sometimes text.

-Like Peeters, there is little information available about Magdalena van de Passe.
+Like Peeters, there is little information available about Magdalena van de Passe (1600-1638).
 She was part of a family of well-known and popular engravers that included her father Crispijn the Elder and her brothers Simon, Willem, and Crispijn the Younger.
-Her father established a publishing house, first in Cologne and then in Utrecht, that the family all worked in.
+Her father established a publishing house, first in Cologne and then in Utrecht, where the family all worked in.
 Magdalena van de Passe was known for her portraits and landscapes.

-In 1630, van de Passe received license to print images onto cloth and create decorative nightcaps.
+In 1630, Van de Passe received a license to print images onto cloth and create decorative nightcaps.
 She was the only one in the Netherlands that was permitted to do this and even had a copyright on it, violators could be fined.
 Documentary sources reveal that images included recent military victories and royalty.
-Very unfortunately, none of these survive.
+Unfortunately, none of these survived.

 She was briefly married to a fellow artist who died a few years after they wed; she returned to live with her father.
 At some point, Magdalena van de Passe trained a young Anna Maria van Schurman.
 Van de Passe died in 1638 in Utrecht.

-Anna Maria van Schurman was the definition of a polymath.
-She was a painter, engraver, writer, poet, lawyer, and knew as many as 14 languages.
+Anna Maria van Schurman (1607-1678) was the definition of a polymath.
+She was a painter, engraver, writer, poet, and lawyer, and knew as many as 14 languages.

 29-year-old van Schurman was the first female student at the new University of Utrecht.
 However, she was required to sit behind a curtain, the thought being that she might be too much of a distraction to her male classmates.
 She graduated with a degree in law.
 She wrote several books including Nobiliss.
 Virginis Annae Mariae a Schurman Opuscula Hebraea Graeca Latina et Gallica, Prosaica et Metrica (Minor works in Hebrew, Greek, Latin and French in prose and poetry by the most noble Anne Maria van Schurman), published in 1648, and The Learned Maid or, Whether a Maid may be a Scholar A logick exercise / written in latine by that incomparable virgin Anna Maria à Schurman of Vtrecht.
 With some epistles to the famous Gassendus and others, published in 1659.

-A lifelong Protestant, she ended up joining the Labadists, the same group Marie Sybill Merian later joined, in 1669.
-Van Schurman stayed with the them until she died in 1678.
+A lifelong Protestant, she ended up joining the Labadists, the same group Maria Sybilla Merian later joined, in 1669.
+Van Schurman stayed with them until she died in 1678.

-Judith Leyster is perhaps the most well-known of these Dutch Golden Age women.
-Not much is known about her artistic training, though we do know she was an established enough painter to be mentioned in Beschrijvinge ende Lof der stad Haerlem in Holland by Samuel Ampzing.
+Judith Leyster (1609-1660) is perhaps the most popular of these Dutch Golden Age women.
+Not much is known about her artistic training, besides that she was an established enough painter to be mentioned in Beschrijvinge ende Lof der stad Haerlem in Holland by Samuel Ampzing.
 In the Description and Praise of the City of Haarlem in Holland, Ampzing included Leyster’s name with that of the artist Frans Pietersz de Grebber, to whom she was possibly apprenticed.